ramda/ramda/README.md

 <img src="http://ramda.jcphillipps.com/logo/ramdaFilled_200x235.png"
      width="170" height="190" align="right" hspace="12" />

-Ramda makes it simple for you to build complex logic through functional composition.
-This means sticking simple functions together.
-It is designed to help you get you job more elegantly with simpler code.
-Ramda does not mutate your state.
-Any data you throw at Ramda is safe from hidden state changes, and this is a very powerful weapon to battle complexity.
+Many excellent libraries with functional flavor, such as _Underscore_ and _Lodash_ already exist.
+So why did we create Ramda?
+We need some high level philosphical reasons why you guys created ramda instead of using underscore and such. lorem lorem

 What's Different?
 -----------------

-There are already excellent libraries with functional flavor, such as _Underscore_ and _Lodash_.
-Ramda includes all of the favorite list-manipulation functions you expect, e.g. map, filter, reduce, find, and so forth.
-However, Ramda is significantly different from libraries like _Underscore_ and _Lodash_.
+While Ramda includes all of the favorite list-manipulation functions you expect, e.g. map, filter, reduce, find, and so forth, Ramda is also significantly different from libraries like _Underscore_ and _Lodash_.

 The primary distinguishing features of Ramda are: